OpenCMISS-Examples/OpenCMISS-Iron-tutorials/docs/source/tutorials/first_steps.rst

 ==================================
-First steps - How to run tutorials
+First steps - how to run tutorials
 ==================================

 The OpenCMISS-Iron tutorials have been created as Jupyter notebooks.
 Follow the steps below to obtain a local copy of these tutorials that you can run on your own machine.